Skip to main content

 Kamilaroi and other Australian languages, Ridley.
 RBJ 499.15 RID

 In 1855, Ridley undertook a journey to Moreton Bay, along the Namoi, Barwon and Condamine Rivers, taking notes on the customs and languages of Aboriginal groups along the way.
-Upon his arrival in Moreton Bay, Ridley presented a Report to the Moreton Bay Aborigines' Friends Society on the evening of Wednesday 21st November, 1855.
+Upon his arrival in Moreton Bay, Ridley presented a Report to the Moreton Bay Aborigines' Friends Society on the evening of Wednesday 21November 1855.

 Ridley's journey to South-East Queensland was the basis for his Kamilaroi, Dippil and Turrubul publication which as the title suggests is a comparative linguistic study between Kamilaroi (aka Gamilaraay), Dippil (Wakka Wakka) and Turrubul (aka Turrbal) languages.
 The text contains words from the three languages relating to people, parts of the body, topography, plants, animals, numbers, etc. as well as a basic grammar and guide to pronunciation.

 The work also contained cultural knowledge such as marriage lines, kinship groups, etc. Ridley's missionary work included several missionary trips along the river systems of North-West NSW and he established several key informants for languages.
 These included Charles Greenaway of Coolemungool Station on the Barwon River, James Davies (aka 'Duramboi') and Thomas Petrie of Durundur Station, Moreton Bay.
+These same informants also provided much of the language information recorded by Ridley in his notebook.

 This image is an extract of list of words for people and kinship, also collected from Thomas Petrie at Durundur.
+OM79-32/17, William Ridley's notebook, State Library of Queensland

-The digitised version is now available online and represents an historical insight into the Aboriginal languages of South-East Queensland and North-West New South Wales.
+The digitised version is available online and represents an historical insight into the Aboriginal languages of South-East Queensland and North-West New South Wales.
 Dating from the 1850's Ridley's materials are extremely useful for language revival as his work documents Aboriginal words and sounds at the point of contact.
 Contemporary language workers can analyse these documents to establish the original sounds that were spoken and heard by others.

 Desmond Crump